The best salsa at the grocery store can be so many different things. It can be smoky or fresh. It can be spicy or mild. It can come in a can or a jar.

 - Pace Restaurant Style Salsa

 You’ve probably had regular Pace salsa and think it’s good.
 You’re right.
-It is.
-What you need to try, however, is Pace Restaurant Style Salsa.
+It is good.
+But what you need to try, however, is Pace Restaurant Style Salsa.
 It is incredible.
-The texture is perfectly pureed and the flavor is supreme.
+The texture is perfectly pureed and the flavor is surprisingly fresh.
 It’s garlicky and a little spicy.
-I had a clear picture in my mind (or should I say taste in my mouth) of what Pace salsa tasted like, but I was completely sleeping on this rendition of it.
-It’s easily one of the best store bought salsas I’ve ever had.
+I had a clear picture in my mind (or should I say taste in my mouth) of what Pace salsa tasted like, but this totally defied my expectations.
+It’s Gwynedd’s personal favorite! —Jordan Myrick

 Credit: Liv Averett / Target